DavidAmunga/gitwrapped/README.md

-# 🎉 Git Wrapped
+# gitwrapped

-Your repository's year in review - a beautiful CLI tool to visualize your Git statistics!
+Your repository's stats - a beautiful CLI tool to visualize your Git statistics!

 <div align="center">